anitha016/GlassLewis_Automation/README.md

-# GlassLewis_Automation #
+# GlassLewis Automation Project

-Instructions to Setup Protractor on Windows:
+## Instructions on how to Setup Protractor on Windows:
-- Step 1: Download and install node.js
+- Step 1: Download and install node.js.
+Open console and use the below commands
   -  `node -v`
   -  `npm -v`
 - Step 2: Use npm to install Protractor globally with: